T

 viewpoint

-A wide boardwalk extending from the Château Frontenac, offering panoramic views of the St. Lawrence River and the Lower Town.
-It's a lively spot with street performers in warmer months and a great place for a stroll.
+Adjacent to the Château Frontenac, this wide wooden boardwalk offers stunning panoramic views of the St. Lawrence River and Lower Town.
+It's a perfect spot for a leisurely stroll with the family.

 Short walk from Fairmont Le Château Frontenac.